Best Matter Smart Home Hubs 2026: 11 Compared

 Best DIY / Integrations: Home Assistant Green (~$219) — Check price

 The official Home Assistant hardware runs the open-source platform with 3,000+ integrations and 100% local processing.
 Matter arrives via add-on, and Zigbee/Thread/Z-Wave each require a separate USB dongle (e.g., a SkyConnect for Zigbee/Thread ~$30, an Aeotec Z-Stick for Z-Wave ~$50) that are not included in the base price.
 Setup can take days for full configuration, but it offers unlimited automation complexity and no vendor lock-in.
-Amazon US availability is intermittent; buying direct from Nabu Casa is often cheaper. [src3]
+It is in stock on Amazon US at ~$219; buying direct from Nabu Casa is sometimes cheaper. [src3]

 The 2026 Homey Pro is the only single box that natively bridges Z-Wave Plus, Zigbee, Wi-Fi, Bluetooth, IR, 433MHz, Matter, and Thread, and it added double the RAM and on-device local AI for automations.
 All processing is local, and it works with Siri, Alexa, and Google Home simultaneously.
 The premium price is justified for large homes spanning every protocol generation, including 433MHz remotes or IR appliances that no other hub here reaches. [src3]